-d.
+- d.
 Additional Considerations.
-The following are additional considerations in determining the best qualified officers:
+The following are additional considerations in determining the best qualified officers: - (1) Competence.

-- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - (1) Competence.
 In addition to proven and sustained superior performance in command or other leadership positions, competence also includes the following attributes: - (a) Commitment to Operational Excellence.
 Because Mission One for every officer is the operational readiness of our Navy, the best qualified officers will demonstrate an unrelenting commitment to operational excellence.
 This commitment will be evidenced by mastery of the skills critical to naval warfare.
 The Navy values service and superior performance on operational fleet and subordinate command staffs. - (b) Continual Performance Improvement.
 This attribute includes the ability to self-assess and self-correct, using a "Get Real, Get Better" mindset every day.
 It also includes the ability to develop a culture of learning in the teams they are called to lead, embracing meaningful feedback as an opportunity to get better.

-(c) Education and Professional Development
+(c) Education and Professional Development.

-- In accordance with the Naval Education Strategy 2023 and Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with graduate education relevant to naval warfighting, experience in specialized areas, Navy Professional Military Experience (PME) and Joint PME (JPME).
+1. In accordance with the Naval Education Strategy 2023 and Secretary of the Navy Memorandum "Continuous Learning for Naval Officers" dated August 26, 2021, the boards shall give favorable consideration to those officers with graduate education relevant to naval warfighting, experience in specialized areas, Navy PME and Joint PME (JPME).
 In May 2018, the Unrestricted Line (URL) instituted a board selection process for in-residence graduate education programs.
-That board selection process ensures that URL officers with superior performance records are afforded the opportunity for graduate education.
-Cultivation of our best and brightest officers through high quality in-residence, lowresidence, and hybrid learning enhances critical thinking skills and warfighting expertise.
-Beginning with officers in year group 2015, graduate education will be required prior to assuming major command.
-In determining officers who are best and fully qualified for promotion, the board should give favorable consideration to officers who have obtained naval warfighting-relevant graduate education.
-Degrees earned through Department of the Navy funded Low-residency Graduate Education Program fulfill the graduate education requirement. - $\underline{2}$ .
-The Navy values graduate education and development of a subspecialty.
+That board selection process ensures that URL officers with superior performance records are afforded the opportunity for graduate Cultivation of our best and brightest officers education. through high quality in-residence, low-residence, and hybrid learning enhances critical thinking skills and warfighting expertise.
+Beginning with officers in year group 2015, graduate education will be required prior to assuming major command. determining officers who are best and fully qualified for promotion, the boards should give favorable consideration to officers who have obtained naval warfighting-relevant graduate education.
+Degrees earned through Department of the Navy funded Low-residency Graduate Education Program fulfill the graduate education requirement.

+- Z. The Navy values graduate education and development of a subspecialty.
 Degrees and certificates from the Naval Postgraduate School, the Naval War College or equivalent Service institutions, and civilian education programs that result in assignment of a subspecialty code or award of Additional Qualification Designation (AQD) codes are desirable.
-Proven expertise from an experience tour utilizing that subspecialty is both valued and fundamental to development of Navy leaders.

-- 3. The Navy values competitive scholarships and fellowships, examples of which include: Olmsted Scholar, Marshall Scholar, Rhodes Scholar, White House Fellowship, Secretary of Defense (SecDef) Corporate Fellowship, Tours with Industry, Legislative Fellowships, and Federal Executive Fellowships (e.g., politico-military and cyber). - $\underline{4}$ .
+Proven expertise from an experience tour utilizing that subspecialty is both valued and fundamental to development of Navy leaders. - 3.
+The Navy values competitive scholarships and fellowships, examples of which include: Olmsted Scholar, Marshall Scholar, Rhodes Scholar, White House Fellowship, Secretary of Defense (SecDef) Corporate Fellowship, Tours with Industry, Legislative Fellowships, and Federal Executive Fellowships (e.g., politico-military and cyber). - $\underline{4}$.
 Best qualified officers seek opportunities to broaden their cultural awareness through experiences and education to enable better communication in a global operating environment. - 5.
 The Navy values the importance of Naval Reserve Officers Training Corps (NROTC), Officer Training Command (OTC), Recruit Training Command (RTC), and U.S. Naval Academy (USNA) duties in building and developing future Navy leaders.
 When reviewing an officer's qualifications for the next higher grade, you should give favorable consideration to NROTC/OTC/RTC/USNA assignments. - (d) Individual Augmentee (IA)/Global Support